silentorb/marloth-story/books/fairytale/part2.md

 "But here's the situation.
 We need information, and we need it now.
 Tell us where this army of yours is, and what it's up to."

-"I don't know anything about them!" said James.
-"They beat me and chased me away!"
+"I don't know where they are!" said James.
+"They attacked me and left me behind!"

 "Ha!
 Perhaps I should rephrase things.
-Tell me all about the undead army or I'll cut you up into pieces the size of olives.
+Tell me all about the undead army or I'll cut you down to pieces the size of olives.
 I know a thing or two about zombies, and I know they can't do much harm when they're comprised of a million separate pieces!"